Maximizing Secrecy Rate of an OFDM-based Multi-hop Underwater Acoustic Sensor Network: Simulation Results

 \subsection{Simulation Setup}

-The simulations were performed in MATLAB.
-We used the specification of a commercial OFDM modem (AM-D2000) by Aquasent \cite{Link} for simulation.
-Specifically, we assume an OFDM system with $N=1024$ sub-carriers which span a bandwidth of $6$ KHz (from $9$-$15$ kHz).
-We deploy $M+1$ number of legal nodes, and an Eve node according to a uniform distribution in a (vertical) square region of area $5000*5000$ m$^2$, under the water.
-We set $\nu=1.5$, $N_1=50$ dB, $\tau=18$ dB in Eqs. (\ref{eq:pl}), (\ref{eq:noise}) \cite{Stojanovic:1ACMIWUN:2006}.
-We assume that each sensor node knows the distance of Eve from itself.\footnote{This assumption is inline with the previous works which perform secrecy capacity analysis of the underwater/terrestrial communication systems \cite{Wang:ICST:2017},\cite{Huang:SJ:2016}.
-One example scenario where such assumption holds is the case where we have our network as well as an outsider node (potentially from some other nearby UWASN).
-Such situations frequently arise in shared regions, e.g., in international waters.
-In such situation, the system administrator could manually feed this info to the sensor nodes.} The secrecy capacity SC plotted in each of the following figures is the minimum secrecy capacity among all the hops (after a routing path has been computed by the Algorithm 1).
-In other words, $\text{SC}=\min \{\text{SC}_1,...,\text{SC}_k,...,\text{SC}_K\}$ where SC$_k$ is the secrecy capacity obtained by solving the optimization program in Eq. (\ref{eq:opt}) at $k$-th hop (assuming that there are $K$ hops in total.
-Furthermore, in all the results below, the benchmark used to assess the performance of Algorithm 1 is the classical depth-based routing (DBR) protocol \cite{Yan:ICRN:2008}.
-Briefly speaking, for a sender node with data, the DBR protocol selects at each hop a relay node for data forwarding that has maximum depth among all the candidate helper nodes with depth greater than the depth of the sender node.
+The simulations were performed in MATLAB and Python.
+We deploy $M$ number of legitimate nodes, and an Eve node according to a uniform distribution in a (vertical) square region of area $500*500$ m$^2$, under the water.
+We place the sink node on the top of water surface.
+We assume an OFDM system whose parameters are mentioned in TABLE I (the choice of values for these parameters was guided by \cite{Stojanovic:1ACMIWUN:2006}).

+We generate channel gains by considering three paths (i.e. direct path, surface reflection and bottom reflection) in Eq. (\ref{CGinMP}).
+We assume that each sensor node knows the distance (channel gains) of Eve in LoS (multipath) scenario from itself.\footnote{This assumption is inline with the previous works which perform secrecy rate analysis of the underwater/terrestrial communication systems \cite{Wang:ICST:2017},\cite{Huang:SJ:2016}.} The secrecy rate SR plotted in each of the following figures is the minimum secrecy rate among all the hops (after reaching data to sink node).
+In other words, $\text{SR}=\min \{\text{SR}_1,...,\text{SR}_k,...,\text{SR}_K\}$ where SR$_k$ is the secrecy rate obtained by solving the optimization program (\ref{eq:opt}) ((\ref{eq:opt_mp})) for LoS (multipath) at $k$-th hop (assuming that there are $K$ hops in total.
+Similar goes for other schemes as well.
+Furthermore, to investigate the importance of node selection in the results below, the benchmark used to assess the performance of proposed schemes is the classical Depth-Based Selection (DBS) scheme for data forwarding \cite{Yan:ICRN:2008}.
+Briefly speaking, for a sender node with data, the DBS scheme selects at each hop a relay node for data forwarding that has maximum depth among all the candidate helper nodes with depth greater than the depth of the sender node.\\